National Storytelling Week

 • Find suggested activities to help pupils of all ages improve their storytelling skills from Scottish Book Trust here.

-• For schools interested in hosting a storyteller, Authors Aloud and Authors Abroad can also help schools find a storyteller to match their needs.
+• Authors Aloud and Authors Abroad can also help schools find a storyteller to match their needs.

 Visit the resource